Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ### Relationships

-Relationships are entities whose primary scope is to keep track of "connections" between different assets.
+Relationships are entities whose primary scope is to keep track of **connections** between different assets.
 For this purpose, additional to the fields general to entities, each relationship has also two additional special fields as follows:

 ```json
 "from": {